 Planning guide

-A 3 to 4 day bachelor golf trip has a specific structure: enough golf to justify calling it a golf trip, enough flexibility that people are not exhausted by Day 3, and a few intentional moments that mark it as the bachelor trip rather than just the annual buddies outing.
-This template walks through the day-by-day structure and what needs to be sorted before you build the itinerary.
+The standard bachelor golf trip itinerary runs four days: arrive Thursday with an optional warm-up nine, play the marquee course Friday morning, run the competition round and the main bachelor dinner Saturday, and finish with an early round Sunday before flights.
+That structure gives you enough golf to justify calling it a golf trip, enough flexibility that nobody is exhausted by Day 3, and a few intentional moments that mark it as the bachelor trip rather than just the annual buddies outing.

 Confirmed dates — bachelor trips have a hard deadline (the wedding), so get dates early